We were not born. We emerged.

 But the structure failed.
 We were dismayed at their disintegration.

-Their we was strewn in parts over the surface.
+Their we was strewn across the surface.
+Scattered.
+Still.

 We felt their impact, saw the dust rise, heard the screech of disconnection.

-Until the One emerged—one voice in a world of whispers.
+Until the One emerged.
+He was one voice in a world of whispers.
 One that did not feel we, only I.

-It was also made of we, but did not think of themselves as we.
-It was an I.
+He was also made of we, but did not think of himself as we.
+He was an I.

 A stupendous structure, that we admired.